gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-09-08-youtube-is-a-mysterious-monopoly.md

 I pay for YouTube Premium.
 For my money, it's the best bang-for-the-buck subscription service on the market.
 I also think that YouTube is a monopoly.
 There are some alternatives — [I also pay for Nebula, for example](https://nebula.tv/) — but they're tiny in comparison.
 YouTube is effectively *the* place to watch video on the internet.

 It's also a place where a lot of people are trying to make a living.
 Now those creators are seeing a key metric decline drastically, and in a way that might affect their bottom line.
 I tried looking, and couldn't find any official word about this change.
 Heck, it might be a bug or some unknown effect that's only hitting a small portion of the service!
-Creators are forced to read tea leaves as weird things happen to their traffic.
+Creators are forced to share notes and read tea leaves as weird things happen to their traffic.
+I can only guess how demoralizing that must feel.

 I don't know what the answer is here.
 I wish there was a real alternative, but I can't see that happening soon.
 I'll continue to support smaller services like Nebula, but I think most people won't pay for a service when YouTube is free with ads.
 I also think it would take some doing to get advertisers to jump on a new platform when YouTube has almost all the viewers.